Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Methods

 \subsection{Models}

 GPT-4 and GPT-5 were executed using the OpenAI API.
 The model version for GPT-4 was \verb|gpt-4o-2024-05-13|, configured at a temperature of 0 for reproducibility.
-The model version for GPT-5 was not obtainable via the API, but it was run within a month of it's release on 2025-08-07, and the only relevant configurable parameter available was the reasoning effort, which was kept at the default level of medium.
+The model version for GPT-5 was not obtainable via the API, but it was run within a month of its release on 2025-08-07, and the only relevant configurable parameter available was the reasoning effort, which was kept at the default level of medium.
 MedGemma was executed locally on 2 H100 GPUs using the Ollama platform.
 The 27B, instruction-tuned variant was used (accessed via puyangwang/medgemma-27b-it:q8).
-The temperature for MedGemma was left at a default value of 0.8, as it was found that a value of 0 resulted in almost no variability in the predicted grid cells.
+The temperature for MedGemma was left at a default value of 0.8.
+A temperature of 0 was also initially considered, but this resulted in almost no variability in the predicted grid cells (96.7\% of predictions in either D4 or C4); thus the default temperature was deemed the most appropriate assessment for MedGemma.